Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Introduction

-\inlinesection{Introduction} Quantum Chromodynamics (QCD) describes the fundamental interactions of quarks and gluons through the non-Abelian SU(3) gauge symmetry \cite{https://doi.org/10.1002/andp.200051211-1210,Gross2023,doi:10.1142/S0217732324501943}.
-The QCD Lagrangian captures both the dynamics of quark fields and the gluon self-interactions that arise from this non-Abelian structure~\cite{doi:10.1142/S0217732324501943}.
-In addition to these standard kinetic and interaction terms, QCD also permits a topological contribution that explicitly violates Charge Parity ($CP$) symmetry \cite{PhysRevLett.37.8,PhysRevD.14.3432}.
-Although this term does not affect perturbative processes, it plays a central role in shaping the nonperturbative vacuum structure of the theory \cite{RevModPhys.82.557}.
-The most general QCD Lagrangian, including the $CP$-violating topological term, can be written as
+Quantum chromodynamics (QCD) is an SU(3) non-Abelian gauge theory describing the interactions of quarks and gluons \cite{https://doi.org/10.1002/andp.200051211-1210,Gross2023,doi:10.1142/S0217732324501943}.
+In addition to the standard kinetic and interaction terms~\cite{doi:10.1142/S0217732324501943}, the QCD includes a topological term arising from gauge-field configurations with nontrivial winding number.
+This term violates the charge-parity \((CP)\) symmetry when its coefficient \(\theta\) is nonzero~\cite{PhysRevLett.37.8,PhysRevD.14.3432} and governs key aspects of the nonperturbative vacuum structure~\cite{RevModPhys.82.557}.
+Including this contribution, the QCD Lagrangian can be written as